rocher/getdata-006-1/README.md

    + `angle(tBodyAccJerkMean),gravityMean)`
    + `angle(X,gravityMean)`

-refer to *angles between* forces, not means.
+refer to *angles between forces*, not means.
 The same for variables like:

    + `fBodyAcc-meanFreq()-X`
    + `fBodyGyro-meanFreq()-X`